fmaussion/salem/docs/index.rst

 .. warning::

-    Salem is at a very early development stage and is more a proof of feasibility than a library for "everything you'll need to do with geoscientific data".
+    Salem is at a very early development stage and is more a proof of feasibility than a library for "everything you'll ever have to do with geoscientific data".
 There are plenty of other tools out there (see :ref:`faqtools`).
-Salem basically reinvents the wheel, but it might be useful to you: if you use the `WRF model`_ for example, or if you like to have `axis labels on lambert conformal maps`_.
+Salem basically reinvents the wheel, but it might still be useful to you: if you use the `WRF model`_ for example, or if you like to have `axis labels on lambert conformal maps`_.

 .. _WRF Model: http://www2.mmm.ucar.edu/wrf/users/